PanicStation.org

 Important note

-This is general information, not medical or legal advice.
-If you or the child is at immediate risk, call 999 (or 112).
-If you feel unable to keep the child safe due to how overwhelmed you are, urgently involve another trusted adult and seek professional help.
+This is general information, not medical, legal, therapeutic, financial, or other professional advice.
+If you or the child is at immediate risk, call 999 or 112.
+If you feel unable to keep the child safe because you are overwhelmed, urgently involve another trusted adult and seek professional help.

 Additional Resources